malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Along with new understanding coming from neuroscience, I suspect big gains will come from trying to build an artificial consciousness from the ground up.
 My entire control-mechanism basis of consciousness came from trying to build a high level emulation of the state machine components and finding how susceptible it was to infinite loops.

+## Pre-processing of Inputs
+* labelling
+* meaning attachment (eg: depth perception and object recognition in vision)

 ## Lossiness in Visceral Loop
 We appear to perceive certain external and internal senses and data sources, while not perceiving others.
 For example, we don't have direct access to arbitrary long term memories, and it seems quite reasonable to assume that access to long term memory requires some sort of background lookup.
 But our ability to infer the inputs to the main high-level processor are limited by what it can output.
 That limitation alone could be the explanation for what we perceive in our phenomenal experience vs what we don't.
 Alternatively, we may be able to perceive all of the inputs to the processor, and that's that set of inputs that we subsequently call 'senses'.
 Or, it could even be somewhere in between.
 In brief, the question is about how 'lossy' the transformation is from input to output.